What is a Personal Assistant or PA?

 What experience and qualifications do I need?

-You don’t necessarily need any qualifications to become a personal assistant.
-What’s really important is that you have the right values and behaviours to work in social care.
+You don’t necessarily need any qualifications to become a personal assistant, but as a minimum, you should complete a care certificate, and we would recommend further training Level 2 or 3 Diploma in Health and Social Care.
+Its also really important that you have the right values and behaviours to work in social care.

 It might also be useful to have experience working in a similar role or with vulnerable adults.
 You could gain this experience through a work placement, from your personal life, through volunteering or as part of a traineeship or apprenticeship.